ajaysreedhar/node-addon-example/README.md

 Node.js Addons are dynamically-linked shared libraries, written in C++, that can be loaded into Node.js runtime using the `require()` function, and used just as if they were an ordinary JavaScript module.

 This example demonstrates a Node.js Addon which performs GPU accelarated image rendering without interfering the event loop.
-Though the addon captures user inputs on the main thread, image rendering is performed on a new detached thread.
+Though the addon captures user inputs on the main thread, image rendering is performed on a new thread.

 ## Prerequisites